LSX-UniWue/non-item-transformers/docs/source/configuration/imports.rst

 .. _config imports:
 Dynamic Imports
 ======================================
-Since the frame work is supposed to be used as a run-platform via its own CLI interface, we provide a mechanism to load foreign code dynamically.
+Since the framework is supposed to be used as a run-platform via its own CLI interface, we provide a mechanism to load foreign code dynamically.
 In particular, this allows you to load your own models and datasets such that you can use them with the standard CLI commands.